Why Should I Use Guest Review in Project Management Software?

 Internal guests are people within your organization who aren’t on your project team and aren’t assigned any tasks they need to progress but need to review project files.

-For example, in larger organizations, it’s common to have an “Audit and Compliance” team or department.
+For example, it’s common for larger organizations to have an “Audit and Compliance” team or department.
 You may need to grant someone from this group guest privileges so they can ensure project files are in compliance with company policies.

 External guests are typically people from the client organization who need to approve deliverables.